How to install Odoo CRM on VPS (Debian)?

 VPS for AI Agent: Features and Implementation 3

-Powerful VPS or dedicated server for 3400 ₴?
+Powerful VPS or inexpensive dedicated server?

 In the age of digitalization, a company's infrastructure, especially web projects and services, depends on the chosen server solution.
 The modern market offers a variety of options, among which virtual private servers (VPS) occupy a special place.VPS) and highlighted (dedicated) servers.
 Despite their superficial similarity—both provide dedicated resources for projects—these solutions differ significantly technically and organizationally.
 The choice between them is determined by management, performance, security, and budget requirements.
 This article provides a comparative analysis of a powerful VPS and a dedicated server costing approximately 3,400 hryvnias per month, as well as real-world use cases.